-The gender-based division of labour in Turkey mostly forces women to carry out the housework, child and elder care.
+The gender-based division of labour in Turkey mostly forces women to carry out the housework, and to provide child and elder care.
 The total workload of women is always higher than men no matter in which category the women stands.
-Among the OECD and 30 non-OECD countries, the female population aged 15-64 in Turkey spend the highest proportion of time on household maintenance.180
+Among the OECD and 30 non-OECD countries, the female population aged 15-64 in Turkey spend the highest proportion of time on household maintenance.
+Recent surveys show that self-isolation measures during the pandemic overburdened women with unpaid housework and care work as more family members spent time at home.
+While men also had to step in, data shows that housework and caring responsibilities more often fall on women and that the gendered division of household labour continues.

-The ILO's Quantum Leap report shows that a 'number of factors are blocking equality in employment, and the one playing the largest role is caregiving'.181 An infographic poster on 'Understanding the Gender Pay Gap',182 produced by the ILO Office for Turkey, shows that women's unpaid care work, including child and elderly care, prevents them from entering into paid labour.183
+The ILO's Quantum Leap report shows that a 'number of factors are blocking equality in employment, and the one playing the largest role is caregiving'.
+An infographic poster on 'Understanding the Gender Pay Gap', produced by the ILO Office for Turkey, shows that women's unpaid care work, including child and elderly care, prevents them from entering into paid labour.

-The Women's Empowerment Strategy and Action Plan (2018-2023),184 states that marriage and child care both increase women's housework and weaken their participation in labour markets, while the opposite is true for men.
-The major impediment to women's participation in the workforce stems from a lack of sufficient preschool education and care services.185
+The Women's Empowerment Strategy and Action Plan (2018-2023), states that marriage and child care both increase women's housework and weaken their participation in labour markets, while the opposite is true for men.
+The major impediment to women's participation in the workforce stems from a lack of sufficient preschool education and care services.